 The program provides you with the option of selecting a concentration, in addition to the core curriculum requirements.
-The concentrations include AWS cloud technologies, information security and assurance, project management, and secure software development and quality assurance.
+You must have sufficient elective credits remaining to be eligible to add a concentration.
+The concentrations include AWS cloud technologies, blockchain technologies and apps, critical infrastructure security, cybersecurity, enterprise architecture systems, project management, and secure software development and quality assurance.

 The Master of Science in Data Analytics program consists of a minimum of 52 quarter credit hours.
 Upon successful completion of the program, you will be awarded a master of science degree.

 - Methods and Tools: Evaluate appropriate methods and tools to be applied to analytics-based challenges and opportunities in a given setting.

 - Data Transformation Skills: Transform data sets to provide actionable insights using AI, Machine Learning, statistical and analytics software, e.g., Python, R, SQL, and Tableau.